STEEL VALLEY STRONGER - ACADEMICS

 In order to best prepare our students for success in a rapidly changing world, it is imperative for the Steel Valley School District to ensure that every student has an opportunity to thrive.

-Two new programs will impact our elementary students beginning with the 2022-23 school year.
-“Into Reading” and “Into Math” will provide new learning opportunities for students in both elementary schools, with a modern curriculum that will keep them engaged and prepare them for middle school.
-The program offers training for Steel Valley teachers, which will enable them to grow and further develop their skills as educators.
+Two recent investments in our elementary school curriculum are already making an impact.
+“Into Reading” and “Into Math” provide new learning opportunities for students in both elementary schools, with a modern curriculum that keeps students engaged and prepares them for middle school.
+The program offers training for Steel Valley teachers, which enables them to grow and further develop their skills as educators.

-At the high school, the district has tweaked its math curriculum so that it aligns with the NCAA Clearinghouse.
+At the high school, the district recently tweaked its math curriculum so that it aligns with the NCAA Clearinghouse.
 Steel Valley is proud of the number of student-athletes who have flourished on the field and in the classroom, and these adjustments will enable our student-athletes to maintain their eligibility with the NCAA so they can pursue their dreams of becoming college student-athletes.
+The district is evaluating its core curriculum on a regular basis and is constantly searching for ways to ensure it is providing a modern, robust educational experience.

-A new program will track student progress more efficiently from kindergarten through eighth grade.
-This system will provide teachers and staff with better data so they can evaluate which students are ready for a new challenge and which students need some more assistance.
+A new program has been implemented to track student progress more efficiently from kindergarten through eighth grade.
+This system provides teachers and staff with better data so they can evaluate which students are ready for a new challenge and which students need some more assistance.

-The effects of learning loss from the pandemic will be felt for several years, but Steel Valley is committed to providing students with the resources they need to catch up.
-Summer programs and after school programs began in the summer and fall of 2022, and more programs are in the works for the future.
+Though the pandemic has subsided, the effects of learning loss will continue to be felt for several years.
+Steel Valley is committed to providing students with the resources they need to catch up.
+We have enhanced our summer programs and after school programs to help students catch up.
+More programs are in the works for the future.

 Park students work on an assignment